 - 1 teaspoon chopped dill

-- salt and pepper
+- fine sea salt and black pepper

 - Place the eggs, salt, half of the milk, flour and chopped beetroot in the food processor and puree until smooth.
 Add the rest of the milk and mix well.
 Alternatively, grate the beetroot very finely and whisk everything together by hand.
-Leave to batter to rest for about 20 minutes.
+Leave the batter to rest for about 20 minutes.

 - Loosen the edges of the crepe and then flip the crepe with a rubber spatula.
 Bake the second side for less than a minute.
 Slide the crepes on a large plate and continue with the remaining batter lightly brushing the pan with oil in between.